 The Goal Isn’t Elimination–It’s Balance

-Quick Benefits of Reducing Screen Time
+Benefits of Reducing Screen Time

-- Improved sleep quality
+- Better quality sleep

-- Increased productivity throughout the day
+- Increased performance throughout the entire

 Why Most Screen-Time Reduction Attempts Fail